jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

 <a name="stage"></a>
 **stage**
+1. A group of jobs within a shared execution context that consists of source input, environment variables, and a defined order of execution.
-To mark a set of files as being ready for commit.
+2. To mark a set of files as being ready for commit.

 <a name="story"></a>
 **story**